Create your map

 Often your map will have several exits, and therefore, several entry points.
 For instance, if there is an exit by a door that leads to the garden map, when you come back from the garden you expect to come back by the same door.
 Therefore, a map can have several entry points.
 Those entry points are "named" (they have a name).

-- In layer properties, you MUST add a boolean "
+start", you MUST add a boolean "

 - You can of course use the "#" notation in an exit scene URL (so an exit scene URL will point to a given entry scene URL)